vaporup/log-of-fortune/README.md

   - with lnav 0.10.0+
   - with Ubuntu >= 22.04

-## Age : the modern alternative to GPG
+## Age: the modern alternative to GPG
   - https://nixfaq.org/2021/01/age-the-modern-alternative-to-gpg.html
   - with Ubuntu >= 21.04
   - with Ubuntu >= 22.04 (stable)